RAKWireless/rak7391-examples/MQTT_to_ModBUS_bridge/README.md

 This section subscribe mqtt topics and deal with get/set commands.
 For example,  set LED ON or OFF, get temperature or humidity data, get configuration.

+In the connection diagram provided above, one of the RAK5802 ModBUS module is mounted to WisBlock slot#1 on RAK7391, thus in the **modebus api request node**, we defined the Modbus server to **/dev/ttyUSB0:9600**.
+If the RAK5802 ModBUS module is mounted to WisBlock slot#2 on RAK7391, please change it to **/dev/ttyUSB1:9600**.

-After import and deploy the flow, we can find polling result at right side.
+After import and deploy the flow, we can find polling result in the debug window.
+The payloads are all raw data.
+For example, in the following figure, you will find number 51, 0, and 3005, which means the humidity is 51%, the LED is OFF, and the temperature is 30.05 ℃.

 ![image-20220628113505911](assets/image-20220628113505911.png)